minvws/nl-covid19-data-dashboard/packages/cms/README.md

-# CMS
+# NL Coronavirus Dashboard - CMS

+The Coronavirus Dashboard uses Sanity for its CMS.
+This document is aimed at developers that have access to the CMS.

+## Usage

+Run `yarn sanity login` and choose the Google option.
+This retrieves a token which is then used to talk to the Sanity API.

 ## Lokalize Texts

-This document is aimed at developers with access to the Sanity CMS.
-It describes some of the ins and outs around locale texts that we use to translate short-copy.
+This section describes some of the ins and outs around locale texts that we use to translate short-copy.
 These text strings used to be in a tool called Lokalize and even though they now live as documents in Sanity, we still tend to refer to them as "lokalize texts".

 ### Key Takeaways